Zouk (club): Other locations

+Malaysia

-Zouk Kuala Lumpur (Malaysia)
+Zouk Kuala Lumpur

 In 2004, Cheng opened the second outlet of Zouk in Kuala Lumpur (KL), Malaysia, together with Cher Ng, a former Zouk Singapore resident DJ.

 Zouk KL underwent a major revamp in 2008, and ultimately moved to newer and bigger premises in 2015 in the TREC entertainment and lifestyle precinct located in Jalan Tun Razak, Kuala Lumpur, Malaysia.
 Ng is also one of the partners of TREC.

+Since November 2022, it has been rebranded as Spark Club KL.

-Zouk Genting (Malaysia)
+Zouk Genting

 After Cheng sold Zouk to Genting Hong Kong in 2015, the new owners opened a third outlet of Zouk in Genting Highlands, Malaysia in 2019.
 This entertainment complex, housed within the Genting Casino and Integrated Resort, featured Zouk Group's first proper restaurant, FUHU Genting, a new club concept named Empire and RedTail Genting, a spin-off of the RedTail concept in Singapore.

 It also opened AYU Awana (date unknown), a restaurant within Resorts World Awana, a smaller, sister resort of Resorts World Genting just one cable car ride away.

+United States

-Zouk Las Vegas (USA)
+Zouk Las Vegas

-In 2022, Zouk opened a fourth outlet in Las Vegas, Nevada, USA at Resort World.
+In 2022, Zouk opened a fourth outlet in Las Vegas, Nevada, USA at Resorts World LV.
 The concepts present in this new outlet mirror the concepts in other existing outlets.